-Then, very quietly, he said, "I wonder...?"
+Then, very quietly, he said, "I wonder . . . ?"

 Five long minutes went past.
-Dorcas appeared and reappeared among the complicated shadows, muttering to himself, saying things like, "That's dead, that's no good, we need a new battery," and "Seems okay, nothing that a good clean couldn't put right," and "Hmm, not much in your tank..."
+Dorcas appeared and reappeared among the complicated shadows, muttering to himself, saying things like, "That's

 Finally he walked out from under the dusty tarp and rubbed his hands together.